Atlanta Defective Machinery Lawyer

 Do you need a little help filing your workers’ compensation claim or personal injury lawsuit before your statutory window slams shut?
 Then please call Hasner Law, PC, as soon as possible.
 Our team of experienced litigators would be more than happy to assist you in any way we can.

-An Atlanta Defective Machinery Lawyer You Can Count On
+An Atlanta Workplace Accident Lawyer You Can Count On

 Over the years, the Atlanta defective machinery lawyers at Hasner Law, PC, have helped a plethora of local residents battle for compensation for injuries caused by defective or flawed consumer products.
 You can rely on our law firm to do the same for you in your hour of need.
 To arrange a free initial consultation with one of our team members, all you have to do is pick up your phone and give us a call.